RookieT0T/Digital_Clock/README.md

 The design integrates the designs of ripple carry adders and carry-lookahead adders.

 ## 8-Segment Display Logic ##
-The 8-segment displays of the Altera FPGA board (EP4CE10F17C8 chip in Cyclone Ⅳ Series) are designed based on dynamic scannings.
-To show different numbers on the different displays, logic of showing numbers on a 8-segment display 1ms per time is designed.
+The 8-segment displays of the Altera FPGA board with EP4CE10F17C8 chip in Cyclone Ⅳ Series are designed based on dynamic scanning methodology.
+To show different numbers on the different displays simultaneously, the logic of showing numbers on a 8-segment display 1ms per time is designed.

 ## 74HC595 Chip Drive ##
 The design